 Being aware of these basics and fundamentals can make a huge difference when developing your brand’s identity.

 How Can Color Psychology Be Used to Tell a Brand’s Story?

 A company’s brand is a direct reflection of an identity and the service in which they provide.
 A logo is a phenomenal opportunity to capture the brand, identity, and story of a business or company.
 Knowing what emotions and feelings are connected to the colors can better help guide the design process of a logo, website, or general aesthetic of a business or company.

 Using the “Color Emotion Guide” is a great way to see how existing and thriving companies have managed to incorporate set colors into their brand and image.
 Companies such as Cadbury, Barbie, and UPS have gone as far to trademark the colors they carefully selected to tell their story and represent their brand.
 This is a testimony to the power of color psychology.

 Using Color to Reinforce Brand Identity

 Color psychology is an excellent tool and strategy for understanding how an individual’s perception of a brand can be influenced.
-In addition, studies and data have shown that consumers’ behaviors are also affected by the choices of colors that a brand selects.
+Furthermore, studies show that a brand’s choice of colors can affect consumer behaviors.
 Be sure to take advantage of the information and resources available to the public when it comes to developing your brand’s story and identity.